The McKay Digital Archives provides access to several collections in digital formats. More are added periodically so check back often.

 Florida Southern College Master's Theses Collection, 1938-1949

 Florida Southern College awarded master's degrees requiring a thesis in 1938, 1946, 1947, 1948, and 1949.
 The theses were submitted either to the Graduate School of Florida Southern College or to the School of Education at Florida Southern College, in partial fulfillment of the requirements for the degrees Master of Arts, Master of Education, or Master of Arts in Education.
 Roux Library is the official repository for those theses, and paper copies can be found there.

 This collection of yearbooks is hosted at The Internet Archive.

 This collection includes photographs and mementos illustrating the history of the five campuses of Florida Southern College.
 This collection spans the first 54 years of Florida Southern College.

 A. P. "Pat" Bolton (1905-1974), owner of Macasphalt Paving Company, original paver of the Daytona Speedway.

-The files in these collections are protected by copyright law.
+The documents and photographs in these collections are protected by copyright law.
 No commercial reproduction or distribution of these files is permitted without the written permission of Florida Southern College Archives.
 Unfair use of these images is prohibited.
-For questions or further information on this collection, e-mail the McKay Archives.